kaage/NetAutomation_materials/Week2-assignments/README.md

 With this utility you will very quickly see:
 * if all cables are plugged in as they were before changes
 * if all cables are plugged in to the switchport they were before changes

+## How to get MAC-address tables out from the devices?

+I think the easiest way to get MAC-address tables in Ansible is using NAPALM.
+However I discovered a bug in NAPALM and need to wait for fix. [https://github.com/napalm-automation/napalm-ios/issues/104](https://github.com/napalm-automation/napalm-ios/issues/104)